Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

-\paragraph{Completeness of tensor problems.} We prove that there are orbit closure intersection problems that are complete for $\OCIclass$.
-Before our work, no such result was known.
-One of these problems is the OCI problem for the gauge group of 2D PEPS tensor networks for qutrits (\cref{thm:complete PEPS}):
+\paragraph*{Completeness of tensor OCI problems} We prove that there are orbit closure intersection problems that are complete for $\OCIclass$.
+Note that any such problem must involve tensors with both covariant and contravariant factors.
+For example, while the action of $\GL(V)$ on $V^{\otimes k}$ is complete for~$\TIclass$ (if $k \geq 3$), it is trivial from the perspective of OCI (every orbit contains $0$ in the closure).
+We show that the natural problem of orbit closure intersection for the gauge group of 2D PEPS tensor networks for qutrits is complete for $\OCIclass$ (\cref{thm:complete PEPS}):